Ryuguu-Chan/Aladdin-SNES-Text-Changer/README.md

 You can also use the SPACE bar for placing a blank space on the string

 The ENTER (RETURN) key doesn't work yet, so you have to go through all the line with the left/right arrow keys in order to go to the next line

+TODO: Adding the computation of some missing strings